 Examples of the kind of third parties we work with are:

-1: Our employees, agents & contractors where there is a valid reason for their receiving the information, including:
+1: Our employees, agents and contractors where there is a valid reason for their receiving the information, including:

-- Third parties who provide student support services, e.g. counselling & accommodation
+- Third parties who provide student support services, e.g. counselling and accommodation;

-2: Those with an interest in tracking student progress & attendance, including
+2: Those with an interest in tracking student progress and attendance, for example:

-- Student sponsors e.g. Student Loan Company, research sponsors, research councils & NHS
+- Student sponsors e.g. Student Loan Company, research sponsors, research councils and NHS;

 - Current or potential employers, to provide references or, for sponsored or placement students, to confirm details of progress and attendance.

-3. Professional & regulatory bodies, in relation to the confirmation of qualification, professional registration & conduct & the accreditation of courses, including:
+3. Professional and regulatory bodies, in relation to the confirmation of qualification, professional registration and conduct and the accreditation of courses, for example:

 - Institute of Acoustics.

-4: Government departments & agencies where we have a statutory obligation to provide information, for example:
+4: Government departments and agencies where we have a statutory obligation to provide information, for example:

-- Council Tax & Electoral Registration Officers (for the purpose of assessing liability for Council Tax & for electoral registration purposes).
+- Council tax and electoral registration officers (for the purpose of assessing liability for council tax and for electoral registration purposes);

 5. Crime prevention or detection agencies, e.g.

-We will only share information with parents, guardians & next-of-kin when there is a valid reason for disclosure.
+We will only share information with parents, guardians and next-of-kin with your specific consent or when there is a valid reason for disclosure.

 International Data Transfers